Virtual-Coffee/virtualcoffee.io/src/member-resources/oss-writing-issues.md

 Remember, there isn't one way to do it.
 We're going to walk you through how to create an issue, and reference the Virtual Coffee repository as an example.

 1. Go to a repository.
-Let's check out [VirtualCoffee.io](http://virtualcoffee.io/)[ repository](https://github.com/Virtual-Coffee/virtualcoffee.io/)
+Let's check out [Virtual Coffee repository](https://github.com/Virtual-Coffee/virtualcoffee.io/)
 2. Navigate to the [Issue Tab](https://github.com/Virtual-Coffee/virtualcoffee.io/issues/)
 3. Check is if there is an [available template](https://github.com/Virtual-Coffee/virtualcoffee.io/issues/new/choose).
 You can find this by clicking the New Issue button on a repository.
     - In repos that are used to get a lot of traffic and issues, there is often an automatic template that appears when you create the issue.
 In that case, follow exactly the steps and requirements.